andrewlidong/rustbucket/README.md

 ## Process Management

 When running the server:
-- Forks 4 child processes
+- Forks 4 child processes for background tasks
-- Each child process runs for a different duration (5, 10, 15, and 20 seconds)
+- Forks a new process for each incoming TCP connection
-- Parent process continues logging while monitoring child processes
+- Parent process monitors all child processes
-- Server exits automatically when all child processes complete
 - Child process status is reported as they complete

 ## Configuration Management